 The home healthcare category is anticipated to witness lucrative growth over the forecast period.
-The cost of diagnosis in hospitals and other healthcare units is high; hence, the preference of home healthcare equipments, such as diagnostic kits, over hospitals is observed to be rising.
+The cost of diagnosis in hospitals and other healthcare units is high; hence, the preference for home healthcare equipment, such as diagnostic kits, over hospitals is observed to be rising.
 These cost-effective diagnostic kits are easy-to-operate and deliver fast results.
-As per the U.S. Bureau of Labor Statistics, the frequency of home-based tests is expected to surge on account of the introduction of user friendly diagnostic kits, which translates into further growth of the home healthcare category.
+As per the U.S. Bureau of Labor Statistics, the frequency of home-based tests is expected to surge on account of the introduction of user-friendly diagnostic kits, which translates into further growth of the home healthcare category.

-Availability of sophisticated primary, secondary, and tertiary-care healthcare settings supported the growth in the North America market.
-Moreover, the well-established reimbursement network, suitable government funding, and the increasing health awareness further facilitates the incorporation of the sensors in the medical devices.
+The availability of sophisticated primary, secondary, and tertiary-care healthcare settings supported the growth in the North American market.
+Moreover, the well-established reimbursement network, suitable government funding, and increasing health awareness further facilitate the incorporation of the sensors in medical devices.

 The Asia Pacific region is anticipated to witness a remunerative growth over the forecast period.
 This can be attributed to the heightened number of individuals suffering from chronic disorders, such as diabetes, hypertension, and respiratory problems.

 According to the International Diabetes Federation, around 382 million people were diagnosed with diabetes globally and it is estimated that about 175 million cases were left undiagnosed.
 Hence, the high-unmet needs of the huge target population are expected to further open avenues for the market players in the industry.